NSO-developer/nso-gitbook/development/advanced-development/web-ui-development/json-rpc-api.md

 ## Protocol Overview

-The [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification) contains all the details you need to understand the protocol but a short version is given here:&#x20;
+The [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification) contains all the details you need to understand the protocol but a short version is given here:

 {% tabs %}
 {% tab title="Request Payload" %}